mendix/docs/content/ats/howtos/ht-version-2/connect-stories-to-testcases-2.md

 ![](attachments/connect-stories-to-testcases-2/mendix-api-key-dialog.png)

-5. To retrieve your Mendix API Key open the project in Sprintr and click **API Keys**.
+5. To retrieve your Mendix API Key open the project in the Developer Portal and click **API Keys**.
 6. Click **Create API Key**
 7. Enter an API Key name in the **API key name** field and click Generate API Key.
 8. Copy the API Key and paste it into the **Mendix API Key** field in ATS.